February 8, 2018

 It’s hard to keep up with Hong Kong’s hospitality landscape – an army of fresh hotels and restaurants seem to burst onto the scene every month.
 From the recently opened to the brand spanking new, we delve into the buzziest venues currently hogging the limelight in Asia’s most alluring city.

 Style conscious travellers have a new boutique haunt to call home in Hong Kong.
-The Fleming in Wan Chai first opened its doors in 2006, but a recent makeover has seen it utterly transformed.
-All 66 rooms – which come in four sizes – feature an immaculate Art Moderne aesthetic inspired by the city’s industrial and maritime heritage, having been reimagined with extraordinary attention to detail by creative design agency A Work of Substance.
+The Fleming in Wan Chai first opened its doors in 2006, but a recent makeover has seen it transformed.
+All 66 rooms – which come in four sizes – feature an immaculate Art Moderne aesthetic inspired by the city’s industrial and maritime heritage, having been reimagined with extraordinary attention to detail.
 A major reference point is the nautical styling and colour palette of the cross-harbour Star Ferry, reflected in everything from the petrol green bathroom tiles and warm wood floors to the brushed brass fixtures and fittings.
 Every element is thoughtfully considered – the stationery, the light switches, the apothecary-style toiletries, the ribbed glass doors, even the rivets in the panelled walls.
-It all harkens back to a bygone Hong Kong, yet leans more towards the contemporary than the nostalgic.
+It all harks back to a bygone Hong Kong, yet leans more towards the contemporary than the nostalgic.

 Two minutes from the MTR, the Fleming occupies an ideal Wan Chai location, moments from nightlife hotspots, the Star Ferry Pier and the Hong Kong Convention and Exhibition Centre.
 There’s little in the way of public spaces – no huge lobby or hotel lounge or fitness facilities to speak of (though guests have free access to a nearby full-service gym) – but what it does offer is faultless service, great value for money and a genuine sense of place – something hard to pin down in this increasingly globalised destination.
 The raved-about ground floor restaurant Osteria Marzia serves coastal Italian cuisine, alongside an excellent continental breakfast spread included in the room rate.